freenas/freenas-docs/userguide/storage.rst

    boxes :guilabel:`Apply Owner (user)` and :guilabel:`Apply Mode`.

-The *Windows* :guilabel:`Permission Type` is used for SMB shares or when the %brand% system is a member of an Active Directory domain.
-This adds ACLs to traditional *Unix* permissions.
-When the *Windows* :guilabel:`Permission Type` is set, ACLs are set to Windows defaults for new files and directories.
+The *Windows* :guilabel:`Permission Type` is used for :ref:`Windows (SMB) Shares` or when the %brand% system is a member of an Active Directory domain.
+This type adds ACLs to traditional *Unix* permissions.
+When the *Windows* :guilabel:`Permission Type` is set, ACLs are set to the Windows defaults for new files and directories.
 A Windows client can be used to further fine-tune permissions as needed.
+After a volume or dataset has been set to *Windows*, it cannot be changed to *Unix* permissions because that would clobber the extended permissions provided by *Windows* ACLs.

-The *Unix* :guilabel:`Permission Type` is usually used with NFS shares.
-These permissions are compatible with most network clients and generally work well with a mix of operating systems or clients.
-However, *Unix* permissions do not support Windows ACLs and should not be used with SMB shares.
+The *Unix* :guilabel:`Permission Type` is usually used with :ref:`Unix (NFS) Shares`.
+Unix permissions are compatible with most network clients and generally work well with a mix of operating systems or clients.
+However, *Unix* permissions do not support Windows ACLs and should not be used with :ref:`Windows (SMB) Shares`.

-The *Mac* :guilabel:`Permission Type` is used with AFP shares.
+The *Mac* :guilabel:`Permission Type` can be used with :ref:`Apple (AFP) Shares`.

-After a volume or dataset has been set to *Windows*, it cannot be changed to *Unix* permissions because that would remove extended permissions provided by *Windows* ACLs.

 .. index:: Create Dataset
 .. _Create Dataset: